 Members please log in to see contact information.

-Adam Wells is co-chair of the Omaha Chapter.
+Adam Wells is co-chair of the Kansas City Chapter.

 As the firm’s Experiential Graphic Design Leader, Adam Wells works with clients to evoke their brand visually and experientially through environmental graphics, wayfinding, and signage.
 He collaborates with project stakeholders and design team members to understand the unique characteristics and context of architecture and develops creative solutions that connect the project to occupants and visitors.
 Adam works with DLR Group offices around the globe to bring experiential design and brand development to our clients, infusing an added level of integrated design into our award-winning building projects.